 Repeat 5-20 times, and then rest by sitting back on your heels with your torso upright.

-Benefits of Cat Cow Pose for nurses:
+Benefits of Cat Cow Pose:

 - Brings flexibility to the spine